ellelang/LRs/Vocabulary Grocery.md

 If you say something wrong or something strange—you will see the expression of the American!

 Oh, by the way, I LOVE coffee!
 What about you?!!
 Send us a picture of YOU enjoying a coffee and studying English!!

+DDM 187

+- Sup: “daily English”for “What’s up?”which is a common greeting among many Americans
+- Close:good friends, tight
+- Bro:short for brother
+- Revealed:told (a secret)
+- Daily Mail: a UK newspaper
+- While pointing out ~: while adding, while bragging
+- Stronger than ever: the best, tighter than ever
+- Pet names: names we give to people we have affection for—our girl/boyfriends and wives/husbands!
+- Paraphrase:to quote someone BUT to deliberately (and sometimes unknowingly) change the words
+- A clown question: a stupid question.
+A question that only a clown would ask.
+- Assertion: something that someone says VERY confidently (they absolutely believe what they say is true)All-around: overall
+- Press outlets: media businesses
+- Not entirely clear on ~: to not understand ~ fully (100%)Took to the internet: went to the internet, used the internet
+- Clarity:to see/understand the term “bro”more clearly
+- Telegraph:
+- Stumbled upon: accidently found, inadvertently found/discovered
+  - If you stumble while you are reading aloud or speaking, you make a mistake, and have to pause before saying the words properly.
+    ...his voice wavered and he stumbled over the words at one point.
+- Walked away with the impression ~: left (the Urban Dictionary) with the understanding
+- ~Insulting:saying something bad about someone
+- Crowd-sourced: something that is fed/built/sustained by “the crowd”.
+“The crowd”refers to the general public.
+Wikipedia is crowd-sourced.
+If you add comments to our BOX.com site (like Julia did in last week’s DDM), you are building our content—our content is becoming “crowd-sourced).
+People who sponsor me on Patreon are participating in crowd-sourcing to fund our website/podcasts/videos/classes!
+- Reference tool: tools (books, sites) used to check facts/meanings/usage.
+A dictionary is a reference tool/bookInterpretations:definitions
+- Characterize it as ~: describe/define it as ~
+- A reference to ~: being related to ~
+- Often-inebriated: frequently drunken
+  - inebriated: / ɪˈnibrɪət/ Someone who is inebriated has drunk too much alcohol.
+(FORMAL) Scott was obviously inebriated by the time the dessert was served.
+- Not-too-bright: dumb
+- To regard someone as ~: to think of someone as ~As close as family: just like a family member
+- Given the pictures: if we look at the pictures
+- Makes sense: is logical
+- Duo:pair
+- To get along famously: to have a very good/strong/solid friendship.
+In the UK, “famously”commonly means “excellent”or “great”Laughing it up: laughing a lot, having a good time
+- A world summit: a meeting where world leaders gather

+### 3/23/2019

+- Disk jockey
+  - jockey: A jockey is someone who rides a horse in a race.
+N-COUNT
+- full circle

+DDM 188

+- The super: the **superintendent**, the apartment manager.
+- He’s got no...: he hasn’t got any..., he doesn’t have any...
+- The little people: the regular people, the working class, thecommoners
+- Are you through?: are you finished?
+- ~ is off: has been canceled
+- Found out: discovered, realized
+- To postpone: to delay, to put off
+- It’s over: it’s finished, it’s done, it is no more, it has been canceled
+- Ask for ~ back: ask there cipient to return the gift
+- A grace period: a trial period, a period of time (a few days, a few weeks) that a seller gives the buyer IN CASE THEY DO NOT LIKE the product.
+This  is  very  common  with  credit  cards—if you  pay  your  balance before the end of the month, they do not charge interest--that’s the grace period (the time before the end of the month)
+  - period: peer~ y~uh~d
+- Vaguely:a little bit
+- Familiar with: understand
+- Concept: idea, notion
+- A point: a valid argument, a truth, a truism!
+- Barely:hardly, just
+- Run:manage, take care of
+- It turns out...: I thought NOT POSSIBLE but is POSSIBLE
+- Heading over to ~: going to
+- Figure out    a    way...:    create    a solution/situation/scenario
+- in order to...
+- Siegfried    and    Roy: two    famous German  magicians that entertain visitors in Las Vegas with their magic!
+- Trick:magic
+- Pickle breath:   George   is   eating   a pickle, so when he breathes out (exhales) you can smell pickle!!
+Gross~~Being neighborly:  being  a  nice  neighbor,  visiting  to  say  hi,  visiting  to  chat, visiting to give you some freshly baked cookies
+- To hang out: to be together, to do something together
+- Shoot the breeze: to chit-chat
+- Pack it up: get your stuff together
+- fusion food
+- dessert: [dɪ'zɜːt] n.  a dish served as the last course of a meal
+- desert [dɪ'zɜːt] : arid land with little or no vegetation
+- world:
+- word